 After diagnosis, the clinical trajectory of patients with MAFLD is a long-life journey that starts from triaging the severity of liver disease to the implementation of treatment and follow-up surveillance.
-Being the key prognostic determinant, timely detection and accurate staging of hepatic fibrosis is vital for prioritizing treatment and improving outcomes (4).
-According to current guidelines, this overarching goal should be achieved through a stepwise approach aimed at increasing the diagnostic and predictive certainty.
-Specifically, the first step is based on the use of simple compound surrogates calculated from routine clinical and laboratory parameters - including the fibrosis-4 index (FIB-4) and non-alcoholic fatty liver disease (NAFLD) fibrosis score (NFS).
-This should be followed by second-line FibroScan examinations whenever patients are classified at high or intermediate risk of advanced fibrosis during the preceding step (5, 6).
-This approach is expected to avoid unnecessary liver biopsies - ultimately reducing the economic burden of MAFLD on healthcare systems (7, 8).
+Being the key prognostic determinant, timely detection and accurate staging of hepatic fibrosis are vital for prioritizing treatment and improving outcomes.
+[4] According to current guidelines, this overarching goal should be achieved through a stepwise approach aimed at increasing the diagnostic and predictive certainty.
+Specifically, the first step is based on the use of simple compound surrogates calculated from routine clinical and laboratory parameters - including the fibrosis-4 index and non-alcoholic fatty liver disease (NAFLD) fibrosis score.
+This should be followed by second-line FibroScan examinations whenever patients are classified at high or intermediate risk of advanced fibrosis during the preceding step.
+[5,6] This approach is expected to avoid unnecessary liver biopsies - ultimately reducing the economic burden of MAFLD on health-care systems.
+[7,8]